Kramers' degeneracy for open systems in thermal equilibrium

-Here, the Hamiltonian part $H$ describes the coherent evolution of the system, and the dissipators $L_{i}$ are generically non-Hermitian operators describing non-unitary evolution due to coupling to an environment.
+Here, the Hamiltonian part $H$ describes the coherent evolution of the system, and the dissipators $L_{i}$ arise from coupling to an environment.
 The generating superoperator $\mathcal{L}$ is often referred to as the `Lindbladian'.